hyphacoop/digitalgarden/_notes/post-digital-publishing-archive.md

 <http://p-dpa.net/>

-> The aim of the Post-Digital Publishing Archive (P—DPA) is to systematically collect, organize and keep trace of experiences in the fields of art and design that explore the relationships between publishing and digital technology.
+> The aim of the [[post digital print|Post-Digital Publishing]] Archive (P—DPA) is to systematically collect, organize and keep trace of experiences in the fields of art and design that explore the relationships between [[publishing]] and digital technology.
 The archive acts as a space in which the collected projects are confronted and juxtaposed in order to highlight relevant paths, mutual themes, common perspectives, interrelations, but also oppositions and idiosyncrasies.

 <https://silviolorusso.com/work/post-digital-publishing-archive/>